William Blake's prophetic books

 The prophetic books of the 18th-century English poet and artist William Blake are a series of lengthy, interrelated poetic works drawing upon Blake's own personal mythology.
-They have been described as forming "what is in proportion to its merits the least read body of poetry in the English language".
+They have been described by 20th-century critic Northrop Frye as forming "what is in proportion to its merits the least read body of poetry in the English language".
 While Blake worked as a commercial illustrator, these books were ones that he produced, with his own engravings, as an extended and largely private project.

 Overview

-In these works, concluding with the epic Jerusalem The Emanation of the Giant Albion, he elaborated a personal invented mythology (mythopoeia).
+In these works, concluding with the epic Jerusalem: The Emanation of the Giant Albion, he elaborated a personal invented mythology (mythopoeia).
 The mythopoeia is largely Biblical in inspiration; apart from that, it has been extensively debated for both its political and religious content.

 While The French Revolution from 1791 is not illustrated and is usually excluded from the list of prophetic books, David V. Erdman contends that the separation of this work from the corpus removes a key to the symbolism used by Blake.
 Another work, Vala, or The Four Zoas (1797), begun while Blake was residing in Felpham, was abandoned in draft form; of this abandoning by Blake, Northrop Frye has commented that "[a]nyone who cares about poetry or painting must see in [Vala's] unfinished state a major cultural disaster".

 Critical reception

 The prophetic books have on occasion been dismissed as lacking in good sense.
 This position is now rarely held by scholars of English literature, Blake having been one of the major beneficiaries of critical fashion during the twentieth century.
 Northrop Frye and, following him, Harold Bloom have suggested that the difficulty of reading Blake's prophetic works can be overcome, and that the dismissive "mystical" tag applied to them is largely an obfuscation.
-"Mystical" as to the poetic language has been indeed the equivalent of "visionary" applied to the engravings.
+"Mystical" as to the poetic language has indeed been the equivalent of "visionary" applied to the engravings.

 Blake's prophetic books, having often been dismissed until recent times, have had a tortuous publication history, unlike his lyric poems, which have been regarded as more direct and relatively unproblematic.